 There are a lot of poorly designed and ineffective arm development programs out there, which played a part in my motivation to write this article and workout.

-Some of the arm building programs that I’ve seen will have you train arms alone for a set number of weeks while completely neglecting all other muscle groups.
+Some of the arm building programs that I’ve seen will have you workout arms alone for a set number of weeks while completely neglecting all other muscle groups.

 This is a terrible way to structure any workout routine.
 Not only will this result in an unbalanced physique (arm muscles become disproportionately bigger than other muscle groups) but you will miss out on the synergistic effect that training large muscle groups has on arm development.